Queen of the Ring tournament: History

 During the June 6, 2025, episode of SmackDown, the third Queen of the Ring tournament, along with the 24th King of the Ring tournament, was announced to be held that month, culminating at the Night of Champions PPV and livestreaming event on June 28.
 Like with the 2024 tournament, the winner received a match for the world championship of their respective brand at SummerSlam.
 The 2025 tournament was won by SmackDown's Jade Cargill, who defeated Raw's Asuka, thus earning a match for the WWE Women's Championship.

+The finals of the 2026 tournaments were again held at Night of Champions, but this time allowing the winners the choice of which world championship to challenge for at that year's SummerSlam.
+Despite holding Raw's Women's World Championship, Liv Morgan was entered into the tournament, explaining that she wanted to win the tournament and then go to SummerSlam and win SmackDown's WWE Women's Championship to become a double world champion.
+Morgan along with fellow Raw wrestler Iyo Sky made it to the final, where Sky defeated Morgan to win the tournament, who subsequently chose to challenge Morgan for the Women's World Championship at SummerSlam.

 Queen gimmick

 Similar to the King of the Ring tournament, the prize for winning the Queen of the Ring tournament is earning the title of "Queen of the Ring"; it was originally simply "Queen" in 2021 when the tournament that year was called Queen's Crown.
 As several King of the Ring winners took on a king's gimmick with varying degrees of indulgence, inaugural women's winner Zelina Vega adopted a queen's gimmick and began to refer to herself as Queen Zelina.
 She began wearing a crown, a cape, and carrying a scepter, while speaking and acting in a regal manner, though acting more like a tyrannical queen due to Vega portraying a heel.
 After taking a brief hiatus in mid-2022, Vega returned in October and dropped the queen gimmick.